Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/editing/edit_and_sync_features/README.md

 <h2>Use case</h2>

 <p>By generating a local geodatabase, a user can take an offline copy of a feature service, make changes to it while still offline, and later synchronize their edits to the online feature service.
-This is useful in cases where a network connection is not available (e.g. working in remote areas), but users still need to be able to make changes to features.</p>
+For example, an infrastructure survey worker could use this functionality to save an up-to-date geodatabase to their device, perform their survey work in a remote area without internet connection, and later sync their results to an online geodatabase when regaining internet access.</p>

 <h2>How to use the sample</h2>